Media, Technology and Society PhD

 - a second-year practicum course focused on learning how to write a publishable-quality, empirical social-scientific research paper (MTS 503-0 The Practice of Scholarship).

-Not including these required courses, students must take at least four letter-graded courses offered by MTS faculty at the 400 or 500 level.
+Not including these required courses, students must fulfill the TGS coursework requirements, including at least four letter-graded courses offered by MTS faculty at the 400 or 500 level.
 Students are also required to develop methodological expertise appropriate to their interests as specified by their committee.

 Other PhD Degree Requirements